Royaner: Coup of 1924

 In 1924, the government of Canada enacted an amendment to the Indian Act, which imposed an elected council structure as the only recognized form of Indigenous leadership among First Nations.
 Like many previous provisions of the act, this had the purpose of delegitimizing traditional Haudenosaunee leadership.
 However, this did not stop hereditary leaders from pushing back against the imposition of elected non-legitimate leadership through the preservation of the traditional system of leadership.
-While the patriarchal structures of power may have disproportionately advantaged male leaders, the rotiyaneson were the first to push back against the patriarchy to have their clan mothers recognized as legitimate leaders.
+While the patriarchal structures of power may have disproportionately advantaged male leaders, the Rotiyaneson were the first to push back against the patriarchy to have their clan mothers recognized as legitimate leaders.
 This continued resistance demonstrates the enduring importance of horizontal leadership structures in the Haudenosaunee Confederacy that are founded on circular and reciprocal forms of governance that help to maintain a balance between genders.

 Contemporary context

 This system has persevered through time and still exists today.
 Hereditary forms of leadership still have authority within the Six Nations of the Confederacy to serve in their traditional role of peacekeeping.
 A notable example of this leadership system in action was the attempt by Cayuga Royaner Deskaheh to demand recognition of full independence for the Haudenosaunee confederacy in front of the League of Nations in Geneva in 1923.
 Royaner Deskaheh travelled with a Haudenosaunee passport, claiming that his Confederacy is the oldest of its kind, and deserves the same recognition as other nations.
 This practice of pursuing the recognition of Indigenous People's rights on an international level has persisted and is still advocated by hereditary forms of leadership.

-The system of the royaner is still followed on the Grand River in Ontario today.
+While many modern Haudenosaunee bands have adopted republican governments, often under pressure by the Canadian and American governments, the role of traditional Rotiyanehson-Clan Mother leadership remains strong.
+For instance, elections for the Six Nations of the Grand River Elected Council in Ontario are marked by low turnout in part due to the widespread belief that the elected council has usurped the role of the traditional leadership.
+The system of the Royaner is still followed on the Grand River today.
+In the United States, division over the role of republican and traditional governance led to the separation of the traditional Tonawanda Seneca Nation from the republican Seneca Nation of Indians.
+The Onondaga Nation likewise follows traditional governance.